-It is important that the master and slave load balancer have the correct hostname set in order for replication of data via SCP to work.
-After both Ibslave & Ibmaster are configured with the correct IP addresses and host names you need to tell Ibmaster the slave load balancers IP address.
+After both lbslave & lbmaster are configured with the correct IP addresses and host names you need to tell lbmaster the slave load balancers IP address.
 Once this is done all changes will be replicated correctly to the slave load balancer.